hamidrezafahimi/insutiples/OpenCV/build-opencv-from-source-with-cuda.md

+*IMPORTANT TIP: PLEASE DO NOT try this installation prodecure with 'anaconda' installed.
+I did it once and it screwed my python paths.
+The best experience is to do the installation with a fresh ubuntu (mine was 20.04 LTS)*

 0. For installation guide, refer to the video:

 https://www.youtube.com/watch?v=whAFl-izD-4

 1. Download and apply your proper graphics driver

 2. Download and install cuda

 3. Download and install cuDNN

 4. Create an <OpenCV-root> folder.
 Inside it, clone the both source codes for 'opencv' and 'opencv_contrib' from the main 'opencv' account in github.
 In the <OpenCV-root>, create a <build> folder named 'build'.

 5. In a generall case, install the cmake GUI: